 To make money, cybercriminals engage in a range of profit-driven criminal acts, including stealing and reselling identities, gaining access to financial accounts, and fraudulently utilizing credit cards to obtain funds.

-- Theft of user accounts: Yahoo experienced a serious data breach from 2013 to 2016 that resulted in the theft of three billion user accounts.
-The attackers gained access to private information and passwords that were used to access user accounts in other online services.
+Account Takeover (ATO) Fraud is a form of identity theft in which a fraudster manages to gain access to a victim’s bank or credit card accounts and uses them to make unauthorized transactions.
+Yahoo experienced a serious data breach from 2013 to 2016 that resulted in the theft of three billion user accounts.
+The attackers gained access to private information and passwords that were used to access user accounts on other online services.
 Most of this data is available even today on the dark web.

 Some other common examples of cybercrimes include the sale of illegal items, such as drugs, arms, or counterfeit goods, illegal gambling, solicitation, production, distribution, or possession of child pornography, etc.